The best story-based adventure board games

 Stuffed Fables is an enchanting, storybook-like game starring a number of whimsical creatures that have stepped right from a fairytale imagination.
 In this 2-4 player narrative, you’re tasked with guiding a number of cute ‘stuffies’ in their quest to save a child from an evil villain.
 You’ll need to make a number of measured choices to save them, and pick the best paths for their survival.
 The entire action of Stuffed Fables is guided by an Adventure Book which reveals fresh maps to explore, and guides players through the drama one tiny step at a time.
 It means that picking up and playing the game is easy, no matter how many players you have on board.

-In addition to revealing enemies, flipping each page of the Adventure Book and advancing the story may yield more challenges, quests or mysterious characters that may hinder or help your progress.
-Dice will aid your journey, but the game’s action is largely guided by the events of its storybook, which pulls players from gorgeous, gothic locales all the way to peril in its final chapters.
-With an all-ages focus, it’s a story-based board game that anyone can jump in with.
+In addition to revealing enemies, flipping each page of the Adventure Book and advancing the story will yield more challenges, quests or mysterious characters that may hinder or help your progress.
+Dice will aid your journey, but the game’s action is largely guided by the events of its book, which pulls players from gorgeous, gothic locales all the way to peril in its final chapters.

 The Adventures of Robin Hood